A Christmas Carol (1984 film): Plot

-The Ghost of Christmas Yet to Come later arrives and takes Scrooge to an exchange, where the three businessmen mockingly discuss the death of a colleague, whose funeral they would attend only if lunch is provided.
+The Ghost of Christmas Yet to Come arrives and takes Scrooge to an exchange, where the three businessmen mockingly discuss the death of a colleague, whose funeral they would attend only if lunch is provided.
 Scrooge is transported to his own bedroom, where a dead man lies under a sheet.
 Scrooge does not lift the sheet but demands to be shown emotion over the man's death.
 He is taken to a poor section of town where his possessions are being fenced after having been stolen, with the thief and the fencer mocking the dead owner.
 Scrooge complains that he was shown only greed and avarice, demanding to see tenderness instead.
 He is transported to the Cratchit house, where Bob and his family mourn the recent death of Tim - who has succumbed to his illness.
 Distraught, Ebenezer asks to be taken home but is instead taken to a cemetery.
 When he asks who the dead man in his bedroom was, the ghost points to a neglected, snow-covered grave.
-Scrooge wipes the snow away to see that the tombstone bears his own name; recognising the repercussions of his heartlessness, Scrooge vows to change his ways and begs to be spared.
+Scrooge wipes the snow away to see that the tombstone bears his own name; recognising the repercussions of his heartlessness, Scrooge tearfully vows to change his ways and begs to be spared as the ghost's kind hand trembles.
 Ebenezer then finds himself back in his bedroom before crying himself to sleep.

-The next morning, discovering that it is Christmas Day, a gleeful Scrooge anonymously sends the Cratchits a prize-winning turkey for dinner.
+Awakening as sunlight breaks, and discovering that it is Christmas Day, a gleeful Scrooge anonymously sends the Cratchits a prize-winning turkey for dinner.
 Offering Christmas wishes among London's citizens, he makes a large donation to Poole and Hacking.
 At the Hollywell residence, Fred is delighted when Ebenezer accepts the invitation to dinner and reconciles with him.
 The next day, Scrooge plays a prank on Bob; pretending to be about to fire him for lateness, Ebenezer instead doubles Bob's salary.
-Scrooge treats everyone around him with kindness and generosity, and becomes a second father to Tim (who recovers and does not die), embodying the Christmas spirit.
+Scrooge comes to treat everyone around him with kindness and generosity, and becomes a second father to Tim (who recovers and does not die), embodying the Christmas spirit.